Generic selectors

 Step 3: Create a New Connection

-In the window that opens, click on Create a new connection.
+In the window that opens, click on New to create a new connection.
 You will need to provide a name for this connection.
-In this example, we will call it DIFM.

 Creating a new connection in QGIS